Yellowstone National Park Jobs

 Rest Breaks – A 15-minute rest break may be provided during each four-hour shift and is included in employer-paid time.
 Shifts of less than four hours do not receive a break.
 There are certain areas, such as food and beverage, where breaks may be sporadic due to guest volume.

 Attendance and Punctuality – All associates are expected to report to work on time and to be regular in their attendance.
-Failure to do so can result in corrective action up to and including termination from DNC Parks and Resorts.
+Failure to do so can result in corrective action up to and including termination from Delaware North.

 YGS Wages – The base wage for our seasonal, non-tipped positions is $8.00 per hour; a few positions offer a higher wage.
 Tipped positions require accurate recordkeeping and reporting.